 Photography and in particular underwater photography became already a passion to me when I started to discover the world below the surface.
 It doesn't matter where and when I enter the water, my camera is always joining me.

 The Baltic Sea is located in Northern Europe and I call it my underwater photo studio as I frequently visit this special place.
 An impressive diversity of wildlife can be found in it's brackish waters.
 Numerous ship wrecks are perfect photo subjects as they provide artificial structures for different marine algae and plants as well as invertebrates or fishes.

 HERRING RUN OF THE NORTH

 Most people would think that colorful underwater wildlife exclusively can be found in tropical oceans.
 I was one of them until I did my first couple of dives at sites where strong tidal currents ensure that enough oxygen and nutrition is passing underwater slopes, walls or ship wrecks.
-So even in the Baltic Sea or further north in the Atlantic one could explore dive sites which are not less colorful as many tropical coral reefs.
+So even in the Baltic Sea or further north in the Atlantic Ocean one could explore dive sites which are as colorful as many tropical coral reefs.